 The History of Port

-Port wine, though typically associated with Portugal, really owes at least part of its invention to England as a direct (and delicious) by-product of the Brits battling France throughout the 17th and 18th centuries.
-Essentially, the English boycotted French wine in the late 17th century as a result of continuous conflict and began sourcing their red wine from Portugal instead of France's Bordeaux, the esteemed location of England's first love, Claret.
+Port wine, though typically associated with Portugal, really owes at least part of its invention to England as a direct by-product of the Brits battling France throughout the 17th and 18th centuries.
+Essentially, the English boycotted French wine during the late 17th century as a result of continuous conflict and began sourcing their red wine from Portugal instead of France's Bordeaux, the esteemed location of England's first love, Claret.

 The Brits started adding a wee bit of brandy to the Port to help sustain it during the voyage back to England.
 The brandy served to give the fragile still wine the fortitude to make the long trip on a rocking boat without spoiling, but it also made the wine considerably sweeter when it was added early enough to halt fermentation and leave residual sugar levels on the higher end.
 As a result, Ports have a reputation for being higher in alcohol, noticeably sweeter, and with more body and palate density than other wines.
 Fans of rich cheese and decadent desserts appreciate Port's pairing versatility and uncanny ability to even function as dessert itself.